cpoint-eu/settings-bundle/README.md

 # Information

-CreativePointSettingsBundle manages configurations settings int the database and make them available via DTO objects.
+CreativePointSettingsBundle manages configurations settings in the database and make them available via DTO objects in your Symfony application.

 Installation
 ============